carpentries-incubator/ml4bio-workshop/guide/vocabulary.md

 Validation is the same as evaluation except that it is performed on the validation set, not the test set.
 The classifiers take feature vectors in the validation set as input and output predicted labels.
 An estimate of accuracy is computed by comparing the predicted and true labels.
 There are other commonly used performance metrics besides accuracy, but we postpone the discussion until a subsequent lesson.

 There are three popular validation methods:

-- <b>Holdout validation.</b>
+- **Holdout validation.**
 This scheme is shown in the figure above.
 We hold out a small fraction of the initial training data as our validation set.
 The rest of the training data becomes the actual training set.
 Classifiers are trained on the new training set and validated on the validation set.
+Holdout validation is computationally cheap, but the number of samples used for learning is drastically reduced, and the random nature of the split results in high variance in the performance estimates.

-- <b>K-fold cross-validation.</b>
+- **K-fold cross-validation.**
-The initial training set is divided into k subsets or <b>folds</b>.
+The initial training set is divided into k subsets or **folds**.
 We iterate through all folds, use the current fold as the validation set and the remaining k-1 folds as the training set.
 We average over the metrics on each fold to form overall metrics.
 This is summarized in the figure below.
-K-fold cross validation makes more efficient use of data.
-`Tony: explain "efficient"`
+K-fold cross validation is computational expensive, but its advantage is that all samples are used for both training and validation, and each sample is used for validation exactly once.
+Furthermore, the averaged metrics have reduced variance and hence are more informative.

 <p align="center">
 <img width='500' src="../figures/cv.png">
 </p>

-- <b>Leave-one-out validation.</b>
+- **Leave-one-out validation.**
 This is a special case of K-fold cross validation, where k equals the number of samples.
 Each time, all but one samples are use for training and the remaining sample is for validation.
 Leave-one-out validation is often used when data size is small.